OliverD2000/OSMC-Control-Panel/README.md

 * Logging in over the network via SSH using client on a Windows system.

 In order to work and test scripts easier we'll use the second way.
-First we need to install an SSH Client called [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+First we need to install an SSH Client on your Computer called [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 Linux and OS X users should have an SSH Client already.

 Next we need the IP address of the Rapsberry Pi.
 You can find your device's IP address in the OSMC Settings: